 Contrary to Deborah Orr’s belief, not every woman wishes to have large breasts, or to look like a glamour model.
 Not once have I ever looked at a Page 3 model and compared my body to hers, nor have I ever aspired to look like a glamour model.
 Every person has a different take on what they believe to be attractive.
 Furthermore, if Page 3 were to be abolished, and more “positive” body images were featured by the media, such as pictures of victorious Olympic athletes like Jessica Ennis, the new body comparison will subsequently become, “My abs don’t look like that”, or “I’m not that muscular”.
 The subsequent trend could, thus, become a cocktail of steroid abuse, over training, and eating disorders; instead of the breast augmentation and eating disorder combination that society is familiar with at present.

 Ironically, the misogyny Orr suggests, appears to lie not in the media’s sexualisation of women, but in womens’ hatred of sexualised women and their naked bodies.
-If that were not the issue, one must question why this campaign is so focused upon naked breasts on page 3, and not the unpleasant, opportunistic, civilisation-eroding content and blatant lies, that so regularly appears on other pages of The Sun.
-This is, after-all the news paper that invented the phrase ‘gay plague’, and ironically, if anything is at all misogynistic in the paper, it is some of the text and headlines featured on pages 1,2,4,5, etc. Why is Page 3 such an issue, and why are the campaigns not drawing attention to Mail Online and it’s “sidebar of shame“?
+If that were not the issue, one must question why this campaign is so focused upon naked breasts on page 3, and not the unpleasant, opportunistic, civilisation-eroding content, and the blatant lies that so regularly appears on other pages of The Sun.
+This is, after-all, the newspaper that invented the phrase ‘gay plague’, and ironically, if anything is at all misogynistic in the paper, it is some of the text and headlines featured on pages 1,2,4,5, etc. Why is Page 3 such an issue, and why are the campaigns not drawing attention to Mail Online and its “sidebar of shame“?
 It would appear that the petition is rather distastefully using the subject of misogyny merely as an attempt to rally support.
 Let us remember that the term ‘misogyny’ means a hatred or dislike of women.
 Surely, those who enjoy looking at the women on Page 3, are more philogynistic and misogynistic, because if they hated women, why would they wish to ogle at their breasts?
-Does a woman with a hatred of men enjoy looking at a penis?
+Does a woman with a hatred of men enjoy looking at a penis? – No.